Nefito/algo-and-progamming/README.md

-# uni
+# algo and progamming
-for uni projects
+for algo labs